devphase01/ET-school-Delivery-app/README.md

 # ET-school-Delivery-app

-Hi there!
+ET-school-Delivery-App
 <h1>Description.</h1>

-As u may have noticed, this is a delivery app that helps users get their favourite food in the shortest terms.
+Hi there!
+This is a delivery app that helps users get their favourite food in the shortest terms.